 In the next project evaluation, the start of the project and the kick-off will certainly be mentioned.
 Named as one of the aspects why the project has become such a success and what should definitely be retained at the start of a next project.
 From now on, the project kick-off is a keeper.

-Would you like to stay up to date on all the important factors for the coming years in the field of project management?
-Discover all project management trends and developments or schedule here a no-obligation consultation with our project specialists.
+Want to stay up to date on all the key factors for the coming years in project management?
+Discover in our comprehensive whitepaper all project management trends and developments or schedule here a no-obligation consultation with our project specialists.